avx512 double precision simd failure

 #4 Updated by Roland Schulz over 2 years ago

 I can't reproduce this.
 Both with GCC 6.1 and 7.3 the simd unit tests pass.

 7 - EwaldUnitTests (Failed)

 Both those seem unrelated.
 Did you add any other flags besides "-DGMX_SIMD=AVX_512 -DGMX_DOUBLE=yes"?

-#5 Updated by Paul Bauer about 2 years ago
+#5 Updated by Paul Bauer over 2 years ago